-I am a software engineer currently maintaining two developer projects; that being Swift Bible and Handyapp.
-Handyapp is an AI-driven home repair platform based in the United Kingdom, while Swift Bible is a visual toolkit for the experienced iOS Developer.
+I am a software engineer currently maintaining two developer projects; that being BoltAThread and Handyapp.
+Handyapp is an AI-driven home repair platform based in the United Kingdom, while BoltAThread is a companion tool for social media platform, Threads.
+It’s designed to enhance the UX of the platform.
 On the side, I enjoy writing and talking about philosophy, mental health, technology and all things life.
 My greatest passion is to harness the power of technology to help people improve their health and wellness; enabling them to lead more fulfilling lives.

 I graduated Summa Cum Laude from the University of Cincinnati with a master’s degree in information technology and a bachelor’s degree in communication design and computer science.
 In school, my main academic interests were human-computer interaction, digital transformation, and iOS Development.
 One of the highlights of my university experience was getting the opportunity to participate at the 1819 Innovation Accelerator.
 I was the product manager for Yummr, an AR food menu platform, in the fall of 2022.

 Throughout high school and college I worked on many side projects which can be found below.
 The most prominent of these projects was Nebula, a physical tool that aids in turning physical objects into digital twins, which I theorized in 2022, during grad school.

 Past employer experiences, I have worked directly with the Government, specifically the Intelligence Community, on UI upgrades to software maintenance on Nuclear Submarines.
 Have worked in a variety of startups ranging in healthcare to construction.
 All under the guise of innovative software projects.
 If you’d like to chat, my availability can be found on my calendar.

 Sign up to receive awesome content in your inbox, every month.

 I don’t spam!
 Only valuable tid bits to bring you forward in daily life!